notamedclosed/inav/README.md

 ## Installation steps

-* Install the custom iNav build from the link above or build yourself
+* Install the custom iNav build from the link above or build yourself (Don't do it on planes you aren't willing to risk)
 * Setup iNav radar as per the RCGroups thread
+* * Add ESP32 LORA module
+* * Enable MSP on Lora port and speed of 115200
+* * Important CLI steps to not miss:
+* * set osd_hud_radar_disp = 3
+* * set osd_hud_radar_range_min = 1
 * Enable DJI craft name hack (3.0.2) and add "R".
 So it looks like ":WR".
-Adding more elements is not recommended as it takes to long to cycle.
+Adding more elements is not recommended as it takes too long to cycle.
 * Fly with friends and have fun
 * Report back if you have any problems or suggestions.

-## HOW TO READ

-The DJI craft name will output the following string:

-"A ↗ D11 A+15"

-A is the craft ID.  iNav Radar goes A-D based on start time.
-First craft gets slot A, then B, etc.

-↗ is the pointer to the target aircraft

-D is the distance in 10's of your selected unit.
-So Feet or Meters.
-IE this shows 110 Feet.

-A+15 is the relative height (not working correctly).  + is above you, - is below you.
-Then the relative height in your selected units.
-So this is 15 feet.

-### - INAV DEFAULT TEXT AFTER THIS
+# - INAV DEFAULT TEXT AFTER THIS

 # INAV - navigation capable flight controller